yyfrankyy/Watchers/README.md

 # Watchers

-Yet another EventBus, with a Proxy-based API.
+Yet another EventBus for Android with a simpler API.

 Based on [*RxJava's Subject*][1] and [*Guava's Cache*][2].

 ## Goals

- 0. Simplest API
+ 0. Simpler API
  1. Thread-safe
  2. Fast
  3. No memory leak